brekc/Projects-Portfolio/README.md

 - Designed digital field maps with ArcGIS for data collection in Avenza Maps
 - Assisted cohort members and advisors in other applied geoscience projects

 ## Seismic Station Mapping
+At the Pacific Northwest Seismic Network, I worked on GIS projects to update and present seismic station maps.
+The GIS projects motivated me to learn effective practices for data management and geoprocessing automation.

 Skill Highlights:

 - Developed methods for updating geodatabases and station maps with ArcGIS and Python